OceanParcels/Parcels/parcels/numba/README.md

 Only the SOA datastructure is modified (because we rely on record arrays, which are similar).
 Changes are made in `collection.collectionsoa` to reflect this.

 There is a limited number of advection kernels that has been modified: `AdvectionRK4`, `AdvectionsRK4_3D` and `AdvectionEE`.

+## First try: NumbaAOS

+In the old versions of this branch we worked on a Array of Structures approach to converting parcels to be compatible with numba.
+This was abandoned, because of the aforementioned issues with copying particles in numba problem.